 Questionnaire

-We adapted a structured questionnaire from previous studies [5,16], which is included as an additional file.
+We adapted a structured questionnaire from previous studies [5,16].
 The questionnaire comprised sections on sociodemographic variables, including age, education level, marital status, residence, and access to media and electronic devices.
 It also collected clinical history regarding breast cancer symptoms, capturing the type of initial symptoms (e.g., lump, breast pain, nipple discharge), the date of first symptom recognition, and participants’ perceptions of their symptoms’ severity.

 Furthermore, the questionnaire explored barriers to seeking care, encompassing emotional factors (e.g., fear, embarrassment), practical constraints (e.g., financial limitations, time constraints), and health service-related issues (e.g., challenges in accessing healthcare, arranging transportation, or scheduling appointments).
 Participants were asked about their healthcare utilization, including the type of medical facility they first visited and any alternative treatments sought prior to diagnosis.
 The survey also assessed family support by gathering information on initial discussions about health concerns, recommendations to seek medical attention, and the level of support received after diagnosis.
 Knowledge and practices related to early detection were evaluated, focusing on breast self-examinations, prior clinical breast examinations, and awareness of mammography.
 Clinical variables, including tumor size and cancer stage classified by the tumor, node, and metastasis (TNM) system, were recorded.
-The data collected will be used to analyze associations between these variables and delays in diagnosis, offering insights into factors contributing to late-stage detection and their potential impact on treatment outcomes.
+The data collected to analyze associations between these variables and delays in diagnosis, offering insights into factors contributing to late-stage detection and their potential impact on treatment outcomes.
 The questionnaire was finalized for data collection after piloting it with five patients.
+The data collected during the pilot phase were consistent with the main study objectives and met the quality criteria for inclusion.

 Data Collection

-Face-to-face interviews using the structured questionnaire were conducted by trained interviewers—undergraduate students—who had no involvement in the clinical management of the patients.
-Given the conservative societal context, all interviewers were female, working under the direct supervision of our team’s oncologist at NICRH.
+A convenience sampling method was employed due to the unavailability of patient registries.
+Eligible participants were patients presenting at the participating facilities during the study period who met the predefined inclusion and exclusion criteria.
+Data collection was conducted from January to March 2024.
+Prior to participation, verbal informed consent was obtained in accordance with the approved study protocol.
+Structured, face-to-face interviews were carried out by trained final-year female undergraduate students who were not involved in the clinical management of the patients.
+Considering the conservative cultural context, all interviewers were female and worked under the close supervision of the team’s oncologist at the National Institute of Cancer Research & Hospital (NICRH).

-For patients unable to provide specific dates for their symptoms or first medical visit, they were asked to indicate a month or a range of months and the year.
-If a single month was indicated, the date was estimated as the 15th; for a month range, the midpoint between the 15th of those months was used.
-If only the year was provided, the date was coded as June 30th of that year.
-Cancer staging was analyzed by the oncologist based on available health records.
-Out of 355 cases, determining the cancer stages was not possible due to inadequate medical records.
+Participants included women aged 18 years and older who had either been diagnosed with breast cancer or were suspected cases referred to the participating centers.
+Clinical data related to symptom onset, first medical consultation, and diagnosis were extracted from patients' medical records where available.
+In cases where specific dates could not be recalled, participants were asked to provide an approximate month or range of months and the year.
+If a single month was given, the 15th day of that month was recorded; for a range of months, the midpoint between the 15th of each month was used.
+When only the year was recalled, the date was recorded as June 30th of that year.
+Cancer staging was determined by the team’s oncologist based on available medical documentation.
+However, staging could not be determined for 355 patients due to insufficient clinical records.

 Outcome Variables